 The Elmhurst College Honors Program consists of several academic options.
 To earn the distinction of Honors Program Member, students complete a minimum of 4.75 units of Honors credit (16 semester hours) with a grade of B or better within the Elmhurst College Honors Program.
 At least one of the four Honors courses must be at the 300/400 level.
-To earn the Honors Program Scholar designation, students must complete 6.50 units of Honors credit (26 semester hours), with a grade of B or better, including a research component via Honors Independent Research and/or an Honors 400-level Interdisciplinary Seminar.
+To earn the Honors Program Scholar distinction, students must complete 6.50 units of Honors credit (26 semester hours), with a grade of B or better, including a research component via Honors Independent Research and/or an Honors 400-level Interdisciplinary Seminar.
 The highest distinction is Honors Program Global Scholar.
 To earn this, students must meet all Honors Program Scholar requirements and complete a credit-bearing Study Abroad experience.
 Transfer honors credit may be applied to all distinctions, although at least 3.00 units (12 semester hours) must be completed at Elmhurst College.

 The academic options are: